Chancellor Robert L. Caret Biography

-Robert L. Caret joined the University System of Maryland (USM) as its fourth chancellor on July 1, 2015.
+Robert L. Caret joined the University System of Maryland (USM) as chancellor on July 1, 2015.
+He was inaugurated as the system's fourth chancellor on November 19, 2015.
 No stranger to Maryland, Caret is a former president of Towson University, a USM institution.

 During his 20 years of public higher education leadership, Caret has earned respect for his successful work in several areas, including helping to ensure college affordability, academic excellence, and the efficient use of resources.
 In addition, he is credited with emphasizing university partnerships to enhance students' experiences and to impact regional progress in economic and workforce development and other areas.